 - people involved in or through organisations that we support or sponsor;

-- our distributors, agents, suppliers and their employees.
+- our distributors, agents, suppliers, partners and their employees.
 This information is collected for business-related purposes but contains some limited personal information contact details of the people that we deal with;

 - people who correspond with us, including through our website, in which case we may keep a copy of that correspondence and relevant contact details;

-Our website and mobile/ tablet applications collects information using cookies, server logs and Google Analytics (including the Google Analytics Advertising remarketing feature).
-Our website and mobile/ tablet applications will record/log your IP address (the address which identifies your computer on the internet and which is automatically recognised by our web server), date and time of visits to our site, the pages viewed and any information downloaded.
+When you visit our websites and mobile/ tablet applications we collect information using cookies, server logs and Google Analytics (including the Google Analytics Advertising remarketing feature).
+Our website and mobile/ tablet applications will record/log your IP address (the address which identifies your computer on the internet and which is automatically recognised by our web server), date and time of visits to our sites/applications, the pages viewed and any information downloaded.
 This information (and our cookies and the third party cookies referred to above) will be used for the purpose of site/application analysis, to help us offer an improved online service and to enable advertisements for our goods and services to be placed when our website and certain third party websites are visited by users who have previously visited our website.

 Our site may contain links to other sites.
 We are not responsible for the privacy practices or policies of those sites and recommend that you review their privacy policies.